David Bowie: Acting career

-While always primarily a musician, Bowie took acting roles throughout his career, appearing in over 30 films, television shows and theatrical productions.
-Bowie's acting career was "productively selective", largely eschewing starring roles for cameos and supporting parts.
-Many critics have observed that, had Bowie not chosen to pursue music, he could have found great success as an actor.
-Other critics have noted that, while his screen presence was singular, his best contributions to film were the use of his songs in films such as Lost Highway, A Knight's Tale, The Life Aquatic with Steve Zissou and Inglourious Basterds.
+In addition to music, Bowie took acting roles throughout his career, appearing in over 30 films, television shows and theatrical productions.
+His acting career was "productively selective", largely eschewing starring roles for cameos and supporting parts; he once described his film career as "splashing in the kids' pool".
+He mostly chose projects with arthouse directors that he felt were outside the Hollywood mainstream, commenting in 2000: "One cameo for Scorsese to me brings so much more satisfaction than, say, a James Bond."
+Critics have believed that, had he not chosen to pursue music, he could have found great success as an actor.
+Others have felt that, while his screen presence was singular, his best contributions to film were the use of his songs in films such as Lost Highway, A Knight's Tale, The Life Aquatic with Steve Zissou and Inglourious Basterds.